 • Science is not just research, it is also about using evidence-based findings to support policy initiatives.
 The conceptual gap between what is done at the water modelling level, and how this affects communities needs to be bridged.
 This way we can better formulate narratives around broad scale change and what this will mean in everyday life contexts for women and girls, men and boys.

-• Linking to the themes of research and policy is – how we measure the positive change in gender equality and our role in it
+• Linking to the themes of research and policy is – how we measure the positive change in gender equality and our role in it.
+The report Making gender count introduces an evaluation framework that includes gender so that the right questions can be asked at the right time to better integrate gender considerations into practice.

 • As part of integrating gender into our monitoring and evaluation, we will embark on a learning by doing process to explore and test how gender impacts can be measured and quantified.